[Updated June 2020]

 Where to stay

-There are plenty of different accommodation options along the Panorama Route and the Kruger National Park, it’s just up to you to decide what kind of experience you would like to have.
-Book your cheap hotel with Travelstart or consider the following options:
+There are plenty of different accommodation options along the Panorama Route and within the Kruger National Park, it’s up to you to decide what kind of experience you would like to have.
+Here are some amazing options:

 - Country Boutique Hotel, White River – Experience sheer luxury and tranquillity in the outskirts of the town of White River.
 Prices range from R1,000 to R1,500 per room.